-The main types of security cameras include bullet, dome, indoor, outdoor, wired, wireless, wire-free, and smart cameras.
+Although there are types of security cameras the most popular are bullet, dome, and IP cameras.
+A few differentiating factors to look for in security cameras is if they can be used indoors or outdoors, and if they are wired, wireless, or wire-free.
 Bullet and dome cameras are both named for their shape and are two of the most commonly used CCTV camera types.
 Many cameras can be used both indoors and out; however, there are some specific features you want to look for in outdoor cameras.

 Bullet cameras are named for their long cylindrical shape, which vaguely resembles a bullet.
 The distinctive appearance is highly recognizable providing a visible deterrent to intruders – the primary benefit as burglars are more likely to choose a different target location if security cameras are visible.
 However, as they are more easily discernible, they are also more prone to vandalism than dome cameras.
 The cylindrical shape also allows you to focus on a fixed view, such as certain entry or exit points.
 However, as you only have one fixed view, you may require multiple cameras.